jma1991/shrnaseq/README.md

 ## Documentation

-See the [Documentation](workflow/DOCUMENTATION.md) file for all configuration, execution, and output information.
+See the [Documentation](workflow/DOCUMENTATION.md) file for configuration and output information.

 ## Acknowledgements